GamesDoneQuick/lightning-round-server/README.md

 Whenever `active_tweet_id` is changed by a client, this server app changes its `search/tweets` polling target.

+It is very important that you only ever have **one instance of lightning-round-server running at a time** for any given Firebase app.
+It was _not_ written to handle trying to fight against another instance operating on the same database, and it _will_ explode.

 ## Installation
 The easiest route is to click the "Deploy to Heroku" button at the top of this README.